-- 1. Make sure their children attend school regularly and on time and, when children are absent, let schools know why - 2.
-Tell school officials about any concerns or complaints in a respectful and timely manner - 3.
-Work with principals and school staff to address any academic or behavioral problems their children may experience - 4.
-Support Newburgh Schools by being a role model for their children, talking with their children about school and expected behavior - 5.
-Read and become familiar with the policies of the Board of Education, administrative regulations and the Code of Conduct - 6.
-Give updated contact information to Newburgh Enlarged City School District and their children's individual school - 7.
-Give their children a space to complete their homework or allow participation in after-school programs that permit the completion of homework - 8.
-Be respectful and courteous to staff, other parents, guardians and students while on school premises - 9.
-Teach their children respect and dignity for themselves, and other students regardless or actual or perceived race, color, weight, national origin, ethnic group, religious practice, disability, sexual orientation, gender/gender identity, or sex, which will strengthen the child's confidence and promote learning in accordance with the Dignity for All Student Act.
+1. Make sure their children attend school regularly and on time and, when children are absent, let schools know why

+- 2. Tell school officials about any concerns or complaints in a respectful and timely manner - 3.
+Be open to active participation in resolving conflicts through a restorative process - 4.
+Work with principals and school staff to address any academic or behavioral problems their children may experience - 5.
+Support Newburgh Schools by being a role model for their children, talking with their children about school and expected behavior - 6.
+Read and become familiar with the policies of the Board of Education, administrative regulations and the Code of Conduct - 7.
+Give updated contact information to Newburgh Enlarged City School District and their children's individual school - 8.
+Give their children a space to complete their homework or allow participation in after-school programs that permit the completion of homework - 9.
+Be respectful and courteous to staff, other parents, guardians and students while on school premises - 10.
+Teach their children respect and dignity for themselves, and other students regardless or actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex, which will strengthen the child's confidence and promote learning in accordance with the Dignity for All Student Act.